List of Heroes of Ukraine

+As of 14 November 2025, the total number of recipients was no less than 1,222 (of which decrees awarding 1,183 individuals were published, and for at least 39 individuals, the decrees were not made public).

-Out of all recipients, 421 (%) have a distinction of the "Order of the Gold Star" and 271 (%) have a distinction of the "Order of the State".
-Number of awards that were given posthumously is 296 (%).
-By gender, 652 (%) of the recipients are men.
+Out of all recipients (considering only published decrees), 910 (%) have a distinction of the "Order of the Gold Star" and 273 (%) have a distinction of the "Order of the State".
+Number of awards that were given posthumously is 612 (%).
+By gender, 1140 (%) of the recipients are men.

-The youngest recipient is a Ukrainian Paralympian athlete Viktor Smyrnov who was 18 years and 78 days old.
-The oldest recipient – Maksym Hulyi received the award on his 100th birthday.
+The youngest recipient is Stepan Chubenko (died at the age of 16 years and 258 days; awarded posthumously).
+The oldest recipient, Maksym Hulyi, received the award on his 100th birthday.

 The only non-citizen awarded the award and for whom specifically an exclusion was made at parliamentary level was Belarusian Mikhail Zhyzneuski in June 2017 (Zhyzneuski was awarded posthumously).
 There are however 17 other individuals who were awarded the Hero of Ukraine and who were never citizens of Ukraine as they died before Ukraine obtained its independence.
 Among them are Avgustyn Voloshyn, Stepan Bandera (annulled), Volodymyr Ivasyuk, Vasyl Stus, liquidators Mykola Vashchuk, Vasyl Ihnatenko, Oleksandr Lelechko, Mykola Tytenok, Volodymyr Tishura.

 There are 17 heroes of Ukraine who previously were awarded the Hero of Socialist Labour.